ofiwg/libfabric/man/fi_rstream.7.md

 *Progress*
 : The rstream provider only supports *FI_PROGRESS_MANUAL*.

+*Threading Model*
+: The provider supports FI_THREAD_SAFE

+*Verbs-iWarp*
+: The provider has added features to enable iWarp.
+To use this feature, the ep protocol IWARP must be requested in a getinfo call.

 # LIMITATIONS

 The rstream provider is experimental and lacks performance validation and extensive testing.
+The iWarp protocol may need extra initialization work to re-enable.
  Currently the rstream provider is used to by the rsockets-OFI library as a ULP and hooks into the core provider verbs.
+It is not interoperable with the previous rsockets(v1) protocol.
 There are default settings that limit the message stream (provider memory region size and CQ size).
 These can be modified by fi_setopt.

 # SETTINGS